cajones/grunt-requirejs-bundle/README.md

 })
 ```

-The `requirejs-bundle` task will enumerate all Bower packages (containing bower.json) in the provided src directory and build them into a sinlge AMD define statement.
+The `requirejs-bundle` task will enumerate all Bower packages (containing bower.json) in the provided src directory and build them into a single AMD statement.

 ```js
 define(["package1", "package2", "package3" /*and so on*/])